pixeldrew/fe-platform/README.md

 * Tree Shaking of unused modules

 ### Testing this POC
-This POC requires that a local npm repository is setup and carnival-abg user/scope is added to it.
+This POC requires that a local npm repository is setup and a carnival-abg user/scope is added to it.
 A good private npm repo is veradaccio, it has it's own docker install.
 (See instructions [here](https://github.com/verdaccio/verdaccio]))

 ### Run